poix-code/holberton-system_engineering-devops/0x06-regular_expressions/README.md

 Find the regular expression that will match a specified cases.

 ## 3-repetition_token_2.rb

 Find the regular expression that will match a specified cases.

+## 4-repetition_token_3.rb

+Find the regular expression that will match a specified cases.